vgwb/Antura_arabic/docs/Modules/Teacher.md

 ## MiniGame Selection Engine

 This *Engine* is in charge of selecting what MiniGames to use for a given play session.
 The Teacher may call this Engine with the number of requested MiniGames as a parameter.

-The logic for selection depends on two main mechanism: filtering based on Play Sessions, and weighing based on past performance.
+The logic for selection depends on two main mechanism:

+1) **filtering** based on Play Sessions
+2) **weighing** based on past performance.

 ### Filtering step
 As a first step, the **Play Session Data** table in the database defines what MiniGames can be selected for a given *Play Session*.